THE WAVE: A COLLABORATIVE, PARTICIPATORY PUBLIC ART PROJECT ON WATER

 The Wave Design and Materials

 We designed The Wave with these goals in mind.
-Because the material we use (recyclable, polycarbonate film) is especially unusual, enticing and beautiful, and because it is so easy to simply cut a piece into a wave-like shape, each individual coming to a Wave site can feel successful.
-Thousands of children as young as five, entire school communities including parents, staff, teachers and students of all abilities and ages, adults who are normally intimidated by making art and seniors, have all embraced the opportunity to 'connect' their pieces to the growing, glowing and undulating Wave that we hope will roll right across the country and beyond.
+Because the material we used (recyclable, polycarbonate film) is especially unusual, enticing and beautiful, and because it is so easy to simply cut a piece into a wave-like shape, each individual coming to a Wave site could feel successful.
+Thousands of children as young as five, entire school communities including parents, staff, teachers and students of all abilities and ages, adults who are normally intimidated by making art and seniors, embraced the opportunity to 'connect' their pieces to the growing, glowing and undulating Wave.

 The Polycarbonate Film

-Our choice to use polycarbonate film, which is a form of recyclable plastic, as the primary material for the project, is a powerful way for us to call attention to both the sea of plastic that is now consuming our oceans as well as the addiction as a global society that we have to this inherently beautiful and pervasive product.
-At each of our sites, we collect all of the scraps from the cutting process so that they will not contribute to plastic pollution.
-In addition, all of the pieces that are produced during a Wave event are preserved and reused in future installations.
+Our choice to use polycarbonate film, which is a form of recyclable plastic, as the primary material for the project, was a powerful way for us to call attention to both the sea of plastic that is now consuming our oceans as well as the addiction as a global society that we have to this inherently beautiful and pervasive product.
+At each of our sites, we collected all of the scraps from the cutting process so that they would not contribute to plastic pollution.
+In addition, all of the pieces that were produced during a Wave event were preserved and reused in future installations.

 The Parachute Cord

-People have asked us why we join the pieces together with black parachute cord that shows up so prominently as an integral part of the installation.
+People have asked us why we joined the pieces together with black parachute cord that showed up so prominently as an integral part of the installation.
 Why not use transparent fishing wire or some other invisible material?
-And, of course, that is the point.
-We are using the black cord to emphasize how this Wave is being created, piece by piece, connecting individuals, communities, states and, hopefully, an entire nation, to one another.
+And, of course, that was the point.
+We used the black cord to emphasize how this Wave was created, piece by piece, connecting individuals, communities, states and, hopefully, an entire nation, to one another.